aviswpm/PlustekSDK/README.md

 - Windows Desktop SDK (hereafter referred to as "LibFXScan" or "Lib SDK") : allows developers to build desktop applications for Windows that interact with Plustek scanners.
 - Web Based SDK (hereafter referred to as "WebFXScan" or "Web SDK") : enables developers to create web applications that can utilize scanning capabilities of Plustek scanners.
+This project has passed the SonarCloud scan test, ensuring code quality and security.
+For details, please see the [Full Report].

 For advanced services or tailored solutions, paid consultations are available, please visit [Plustek].
 If further technical support is required, a technical support fee of USD$300/day will be charged.